 InSoFast panels were born from his experiences – in the ICF industry.
 Ed took the benefits: continuous insulation and built-in studs; and eliminated the technical and difficult a that = InSoFast.
 A product that was easy for DIYers and still answered all the issues that concerned the building science community.
 Ed develops fail-safe-in-the-field products for the homeowner to the seasoned building science professional.

 - InSoFast Insulation and Framing Panel

 Dean was a past chairman of the Insulating Concrete Form Association (ICFA) and worked with the Portland Cement Association (PCA) and the United Brotherhood of Carpenters to write the training manual for the ICF industry.
-He is an experienced entrepreneur with a strong practical knowledge of the building industry.

 Dean loves traveling out West where he backpacks and explores wilderness areas with his wife, Kristine, and his two children, Justin and Rachel.